LX2004/promoter/README.md

 ### 14. `schedule_high`
 - **Description**: Upper limit for the learning rate scheduler, defining the maximum learning rate.
 - **Default Value**: `0.02`

+The approximate training time for the diffusion model with default parameters on an 80GB A800 GPU is around 24 hours.